Dacia Logo

 Dacia Logo 1990-1997

-In 1990, the brand was rebranded, after which it became known as Dacia – after the historical region where its production base is located.
-The developers removed all images reminiscent of this part of Romania during the redesign and replaced them with the eloquent word “Dacia.”
-Conceptually, it conveys the same essence that was presented in the picture with the mountains.
-The authors rounded the upper part of the shield a little and stretched the middle part to look harmonious.
-They also added two edging stripes – white (wider) and black (narrow).
-The style of the letters remained the same – curly, with an elongated teardrop-shaped cap at the “A.”
+In 1990, the brand was renamed Dacia, after the historical region where its production base is located.
+The developers removed all images that evoked this part of Romania during the redesign and replaced them with the word “Dacia.”
+Conceptually, it conveys the same essence as the picture of the mountains.
+The authors slightly rounded the upper part of the shield and stretched the middle to make it look more harmonious.
+They also added two edging stripes, white (wider) and black (narrower).
+The style of the letters remained the same, curly, with an elongated teardrop-shaped cap at the “A.”

 1997 – 2003